The Best Military Movies and Shows Streaming Right Now on Netflix

 When a British warship explodes in the Persian Gulf, the world's eyes look toward Iran as the likely culprit.
 As the death toll mounts, the president of the United States sends a new ambassador to the United Kingdom, one whose specialty is more focused on trouble spots and less on the pomp of such a posting.

-Keri Russell ("The Americans") stars as Ambassador Kate Wyler in Netflix's political thriller, which has already been renewed for a second season.
+Keri Russell ("The Americans") stars as Ambassador Kate Wyler in Netflix's political thriller, which starts its second season on Oct.
+31, 2024.

 Fauda